mysqld Concerning Security

 |

-command tells the server to re-read the grant tables.
+The reload command tells the server to re-read the grant tables.
 The

-command flushes all tables and opens and closes the log
+refresh command flushes all tables and opens and closes the log

-is a synonym for reload
+files. flush-privileges is a synonym for reload.
+The other

-commands perform functions similar to refresh
+flush-* commands perform functions similar to refresh but are

 more limited in scope, and may be preferable in some instances.
 For example,

-if you want to flush just the log files, flush-logs
+if you want to flush just the log files, flush-logs is a better choice

-than refresh
+than refresh.

-command shuts down the server.
+The shutdown command shuts down the server.

-command displays information about the threads
+The processlist command displays information about the threads

 executing within the server.
-The kill
+The kill command kills server

 threads.
 You can always display or kill your own threads, but you need

-privilege to display and SUPER
+the PROCESS privilege to display and SUPER privilege to

 kill threads initiated by other users.
-See section 4.5.6 KILL
+See section 4.5.6 KILL Syntax.

 It is a good idea in general to grant privileges only to those users who need them, but you should exercise particular caution in granting certain privileges:

-privilege allows users to give away their privileges to
+GRANT privilege allows users to give away their privileges to

 other users.
 Two users with different privileges and with the GRANT